cailinpitt/AwareOSU/README.md

 * **Analytics** - This Ruby script runs on the first day of every month at 10:00 AM.
 It utilizes three great gems (Mail and Gchart) to analyze crime information from the previous month, inserts data into charts using Gchart, and sends the information out using Mail.
 Analytics also attaches two CSV files containing all the crime information AwareOSU analyzes for the entire month, in case users want to perform their own analysis.

+Please note: AwareOSU is run on a Raspberry Pi.

 # Images
 ### Daily Email From AwareOSU
 ![Daily Email from AwareOSU](https://raw.githubusercontent.com/CailinPitt/AwareOSU/master/images/dailyOff.PNG)